518 17th c Lit

 (cartoon reproduced at choosingsides_03.shtml)

-We will meet for this course on Thursdays at 1340 in room Z19-A
+We will meet for this course on Wednesdays at 1440 in room Z19-A

-The success of our classes will largely depend upon the preparation that you have made.
-30% of the final grade comes from your research and the knowledge you bring to class as a result of it.
+The success of our classes will largely depend upon the reading that you have done in your own time.
+20% of the final grade comes from your research and the knowledge you bring to class in your presentation as a result of it.